 The creature grins cunningly, looking straight ahead and inviting others to join in.
 The emblem hints at pranks and joy.
 The mask against the black background encourages fun rather than sorrow, which is why the skull has an inviting smile.
 It winks, setting a playful tone and inviting people to buy matching holiday accessories.

 The skull stands out clearly against the dark background, which takes the shape of a large cloak billowing in the wind.
-Such attire is typical of the Grim Reaper, but in this case, the cloak does not allude to death – it represents a ghost costume.
-On the right side is information about where it can be purchased: “Halloween Superstores.”
+Such attire is typical of the Grim Reaper, but in this case, the cloak does not allude to death; it represents a ghost costume.
+On the right side, information on where it can be purchased is provided: “Halloween Superstores.”
 The text is rendered in a bold, shaky font that suits the theme.

 1996 – 2000